 The film submission process for RISE23 is open!

-Now in its sixth year, the RISE Film Festival (RFF) is one of the most anticipated events of the conference.
-Where possible, the RFF screens new films, both documentary and narrative, before or shortly after they become available in wide release.
+Now in its seventh year, the RISE Film Festival (RFF) is one of the most anticipated events of the conference.
+The RFF screens new films, both documentary and narrative, before or as they are widely released.
 Following each screening, a panel is held with filmmakers, actors, and other experts to discuss the big issues these films raise, the impact they have on viewers, and the lessons we can take away from the stories being told.

 Our audience spans the legal and clinical professions—judges, prosecutors, defense attorneys, probation and parole, law enforcement, veterans, substance use and mental health treatment providers, social workers, peer recovery specialists, child and family services, policy experts, and more.
 Past films screened at the RFF have focused on the justice system, addiction recovery, mental health, and military veterans.